cs-fullstack-2019-spring/sql-intro2-morning-cw-tdude0175/README.md

-# SQL Intro Day 2 In class practice
+# SQL Intro Day 2 Morning Classwork

 For this exercise you will create a ```Company``` Database that contains a single table called ```Employee```.